shruthikatta/cmpe273-week1-lab1/README.md

 ## What makes this distributed?

 This system is distributed because Service A and Service B are **separate processes** that communicate only over the **network** (HTTP on localhost), not by sharing memory or a single address space.
 Each service can start, stop, fail, and scale independently: when A is unreachable, B still runs, detects the failure via a timed-out/refused connection, logs it, and returns 503 to the client.
-That independent failure and network-bound collaboration is the core property of a distributed system — even when both processes happen to run on the same machine.
+That independent failure and network-bound collaboration is the core property of a distributed system, even when both processes happen to run on the same machine.

 ---